Airline major IndiGo has reduced emissions by about 5 percent via its ground support equipment automation.

-Accordingly, IndiGo adopted various solutions in both passenger and freight services such as ‘modified baggage BFL for cabin loading’, battery swapping by monorail crane, using 10-tonne electrical tug instead of 20-tonne, amongst others.
+Accordingly, IndiGo adopted various solutions in both passenger and freight services, such as ‘modified baggage BFL for cabin loading’, battery swapping by monorail crane, and using a 10-tonne electrical tug instead of a 20-tonne, amongst others.

 Besides, the airline converted old coaches to make portable cabins for staff at airports.